How to Make a Fresh Wreath using Greenery

-One thing I liked alot about wreath making was the fresh foresty smell in the air.
+One thing that I liked about wreath making was the fresh smell of cedar in the air.
 So if you're great at it or are looking to get more experience, either way it's totally worth it!
 Layering the branches, while imagining the design was both relaxing and therapeutic.

 After selecting various greenery for a layer of base greens, I was ready to begin by arranging the branches.
 The lady beside me suggested that I start with something flat (and she looked like she knew what she was doing!) so I began to lay out cedar branches in one direction around the wreath.

 I used simple floral wire to affix the greenery.
 Before, I knew it I had attached a full layer of base greens.
 Another choice, would be to work clockwise and counter-clockwise and meet somewhere for a different effect.

 The next thing I knew, I was adding in a few green sprigs of eucalyptus.
 I chose eucalytpus because I love the texture, shape and smell of the leaves.
 One florist advised that I consider using multiples of 3, so I wove them in 3 places around the wreath.
 Along with a few other textural sprigs.

 To do something like this at home, you will need: